 - 4.6 stars, 503 reviews- Babies R Us

 - 4.7 stars, 807 reviews- Walgreens

-Side note: you won’t find any Similac Advance reviews in our Best Baby Formula article, but you will find reviews of even better formulas!
+Side note: you won’t find this option in our Best Baby Formula article, but you can compare baby formula choices that are even better!

 - Has OptiGRO to keep baby healthy